What Does It Mean to “Hook Up”?

 In addition, it’s essential to have an open conversation about your sexual and physical health.
 If either of you are habitual hooker-uppers, you should get tested regularly and know your stud’s status.

 If everyone is aware of the situation, hooking up is typically a perfectly healthy thing to do.
 However, if your playmate is convinced it’s a committed relationship, or they’re hoping it will become one, then there’s a good chance things will end in tears.
 And if you see two toothbrushes next to the sink, hightail it out of there before his husband (or wife!) gets home.

 If you can’t love yourself…

 We’ve heard the iconic words from RuPaul so many times that they’ve fallen into the realm of cliché, but the lesson about self-love and self-worth shouldn’t be ignored.
 Always make sure you’re fooling around for the right reasons.
 If you don’t get pleasure from the sexual experience or the person doesn’t make you feel good about yourself, move on to the next.

 Hitch your horse to our wagon

 With 10 million monthly users to choose from, Grindr will hook you up no problem.
-Download the Grindr app for iOS or Android, or browse hands-free with Grindr Web — the same Grindr you know and love, now available on your laptop or PC with no download required.
+Download the Grindr app, or browse hands-free with Grindr Web — the same Grindr you know and love, now available on your laptop or PC with no download required.